Professional and Continuing Education Frequently Asked Questions

 The credit earned is considered Graduate Level Extension Credit, in semester hours (1 semester hour = 15 contact hours).
 The credit earned is usually used for salary advancement, credential renewing and/or recertification.
 Graduate Level Extension credit is not usually transferrable towards a degree.
 Prior district approval is highly recommended and the responsibility of the student if using the units towards salary advancement, credential renewing and/or recertification.

 Courses in the 500-599 and 700-799 series are professional, graduate level (post-baccalaureate) extension credit courses in the field of education.
-Courses are specifically designed to meet the needs of beginning, veteran and prospective teachers (K-12) in both public and private school systems.
+Courses are specifically designed to meet the needs of beginning, veteran and prospective educators (K-12, and sometimes applicable toward the college/university level) in both public and private school systems.
 Areas of emphasis include pedagogy, curriculum design, teaching methods and development of materials.
 Course credit fulfills requirements for professional growth, in-service and salary-step hurdle requirements, and may be applied toward an academic degree or teacher credentialing program subject to the prior approval of the institution in question.
 Course credit is recorded on an official university transcript and becomes part of the student's permanent record at USD.

 Online Fixed-Date courses offer a convenient yet rigorous style of learning that allows you to structure your education to suit your schedule while keeping you on pace toward achieving your educational goals.
 Online fixed-date courses have fixed start and finish dates similar to classroom courses, but as an online student, you will have access to your classroom at any time and can view your assignments, syllabus, and course resources from any computer with Internet capability.